emily-berryman/emily-berryman/README.md

 Tech Stack:

-- 💻 HTML, CSS/SCSS, JavaScript (Node, Express, Handlebars, React and Redux)
+- 💻 HTML, CSS/SCSS, JavaScript (Node, Express, Handlebars, React and Redux), 🛢️ SQL Lite3

-- 🛢️ SQL Lite

 Get in touch via [LinkedIn](https://www.linkedin.com/in/emily-berryman-9a6a651a8/) or [Email](mailto:emilyrberryman@gmail.com)!